Where we have come from, and where we have to go

 Committed to advancement in NMOSD

-The 21st Century has heralded a significant advancement of our understanding of NMOSD, developing in-depth knowledge and potential treatments.
+The 21st Century has heralded a significant advancement of our understanding of NMOSD, developing in-depth knowledge and new treatments.

-Upcoming approvals for new, effective treatment options will be much welcomed by those living with this devastating disease.4 At Roche, we are committed to playing a significant part in this advancement, taking an innovative approach to research and development.
+Recent approvals for new, effective treatment options have been welcomed by those living with NMOSD, which can have a profound impact on people.4 At Roche, we are committed to playing a significant part in this advancement, taking an innovative approach to research and development.

 We never stop following the science, ensuring we’re doing now what patients need next, to help preserve what makes people who they are.